 • Modern fuel-injected engine (1990+) with catalytic converter

-• Turbocharged engine — deposit control gap is decisive
+• Turbocharged engine: deposit control gap is meaningful

-• Towing or severe duty — superior film strength retention
+• Towing or severe duty: better film strength retention

 → Royal Purple HPS makes sense